bootmortis/iran-hosted-domains/README.md

 ### [Clash](https://github.com/Dreamacro/clash) (Like [ClashX](https://github.com/yichengchen/clashX) / [clash_for_windows_pkg](https://github.com/Fndroid/clash_for_windows_pkg) / [Clash .NET](https://github.com/ClashDotNetFramework/ClashDotNetFramework/releases) / ...)

+1. Make sure you are using at least version `2023.04.13` of Clash Core.
-1. Open your current profile/config that you use.
+2. Open your current profile/config that you use.
-2. Add these lines to the file:
+3. Add these lines to the file:
 ```yaml
 rule-providers:
   iran: